-- (3) The City's annual contribution for pensions being paid retirants and beneficiaries shall be a percent of the annual compensations of members which will be an amount which if paid annually by the City over a period of years, to be determined by the Retirement Board, will amortize at regular interest the unfunded pension reserves, if any, for pensions being paid retirants and beneficiaries. - (c) The Retirement Board shall, in each fiscal year, certify to the City Council the contributions determined in Subsection (b) of this Section and the City Council shall appropriate and the City shall pay, within the next fiscal year, the contributions so certified.
-When paid the contributions shall be credited to the pension accumulation fund. - (d) Should the balance in the pension reserve fund be insufficient to cover the pension reserve fund liabilities the amount of such insufficiency shall be transferred from the pension accumulation fund to the pension reserve fund. - (e) Upon the retirement of a member, or upon the death of a member if a pension becomes payable on account of his death, the pension reserve for the pension payable, less his balance in the employees' savings fund at the time of his retirement or death, shall be transferred from the pension accumulation fund to the pension reserve fund.
+- (iv) If the projected percentage is less than 5 percent, each Tier 1 Member will still pay to the Retirement Plan 5 percent of his annual compensation as specified in subparagraph (b)(2)(i) above, however, the projected percentage shall be adjusted (but shall not be less than zero) so that 5 percent of the projected aggregate compensation of all Tier 1 Members plus the projected percentage times the projected aggregate compensation of all Tier 2 Members equals the total required annual contribution. - (c) The Retirement Board shall, in each fiscal year, certify to the City Council the contributions determined in Subsection (b) of this Section and the City Council shall appropriate and the City and members shall pay, within the next fiscal year, the contributions so certified.
+When paid the contributions from the City shall be credited to the pension accumulation fund.
+When paid the contributions from members shall be credited to the individual account in the employees' savings fund of the member from whose compensation said deductions were made in accordance with Section 27. - (d) Should the balance in the pension reserve fund be insufficient to cover the pension reserve fund liabilities the amount of such insufficiency shall be transferred from the pension accumulation fund to the pension reserve fund. - (e) Upon the retirement of a member, or upon the death of a member if a pension becomes payable on account of his death, the pension reserve for the pension payable, less his balance in the employees' savings fund at the time of his retirement or death, shall be transferred from the pension accumulation fund to the pension reserve fund. - (f) In any fiscal year the City may elect to contribute amounts to the Retirement Plan in excess of the contributions to the pension accumulation fund required pursuant to Section 28.1(b).
+If the City exercises its right to make additional contributions to the pension accumulation fund pursuant to this subparagraph (f), then the amounts of such additional contributions will not offset or be used to reduce the amount of required contributions from members during the fiscal year in which they are made.